 site.
 Also, some tumors or bone conditions can cause more bleeding after a

 biopsy.
 Your doctor will talk to you about getting clotting factors before this

 biopsy to lower your chance of bleeding.

 After the biopsy

-- Signs of infection.
+- You have signs of infection.
 These signs may include:

 - Increased pain, swelling, redness, or

 - Drainage of pus from the area.